 As we take a look at the model requirements and statistics for each modelling division, please bear in mind that there are always exceptions to the rule.
 It’s important that models continue to try and break through the strict rules and encourage brands to branch out with their choices.

-The Different Types of Modelling
+Different Types of Modelling

 Symmetrical features, a beautiful smile and a slender figure is desired.
-However, some commercial brands have plus size and petite sections that will hire accordingly to relate to their target audience.
+However, some commercial brands have plus-size and petite sections that will hire accordingly to relate to their target audience.